Deaf, Hard of Hearing ServicesPage address: http://www.mnsu.edu/access/eafardofearingervices.html

 Accessibility Resources provides services for students, faculty, staff, and the general public who are Deaf, Hard of Hearing or Deaf/Blind for university sponsored courses, programs, meetings and events.
 Sign language interpreting, transcribing and FM systems are the accommodations most widely used by individuals who are deaf or hard of hearing at Minnesota State University, Mankato.
 For students, the first step to obtaining services is notification to Accessibility Resources and provision of documentation.
 Schedule time to meet with staff in Accessibility Resources so a determination of appropriate accommodations can be made.
 This should be done in a timely manner so services for the semester can be arranged.

-Beyond sign language interpreting, CART (communication access realtime translation) or Typewell are the transcription services used at Minnesota State University, Mankato.
-The service is similar to captioning as it provides those who are deaf and hard of hearing access to the spoken word.
+Beyond sign language interpreting, CART (communication access realtime translation) is a transcription service used which is similar to captioning as it provides those who are deaf and hard of hearing access to the spoken word.
 It is useful for those who do not use interpreters or when written English is a more reasonable accommodation for a particular setting.

 FM systems are assistive listening devices checked out on a first-come, first-served basis to students who have limitations related to a hearing loss or central auditory processing disorder.
 This device includes a small microphone for the instructor and a personal ear piece receiver for the student.

 All requests for interpreting and transcribing services are made through Accessibility Resources.
 Therefore, all inquiries and requests must be referred to the lead interpreter: